-We have a world-class Lagotto Romagnolo stud for sale.
+We have a world-class Lagotto Romagnolo stud available.
 We purchased Pippo from the finest breeder in Northern Italy originally as a truffle dog to sniff the truffles that we were planning on planting last year.
-Recently we changed our direction on the truffle farm after our soil test, so we recently decided that Pippo deserves a nice home with a family so he can get a ton of attention.
+Recently we changed our direction on the truffle farm after our soil test, so we recently decided that since Pipo has one of the finest Italian bloodlines in the world.

 Truffles dogs are the original poodle and have been around for thousands of years.
 They are also known as the ‘Italian water dog’ and do very well with families.
 The Lagotto is hypoallergenic so many people who have allergies to dogs are not allergic to this breed.
 Pippo’s pedigree is from some of the finest champions in the world.

 Below are some photos, Pippo has not shown at AKC since COVID closed all shows, we were told by several pro handlers he would become a champion very fast.
 If you are interested in purchasing Pippo or to stud your female to him please email us at info (a) sanroccocanecorso.com

 Below is some history that I cut and pasted from the breeding associations website.